lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 ## Abstract
 Bacteria-host symbioses are present throughout the plant kingdom, and bacteria can contribute all kinds of functions to their hosts.
-The plant genus _Azolla_ is known to host multiple endophytic bacteria, which it transfers systematically to successive generations.
+The plant genus _Azolla_ is known to host multiple endophytic bacteria, of which the main cyanobacterial species _Nostoc azollae_ is known to be transfered systematically to successive generations.
-Here we set out to acquire bacterial genomes of _Azolla_ associated bacteria by re-using non-metagenomic data already available in public repositories.
+Here we set out to assemble the genomes of bacteria associated with_Azolla_by re-using non-metagenomic data already available in public repositories.
-Sequencing data of six _Azolla_ species was filtered and assembled with a fully reproducible workflow made in the conda and snakemake frameworks.
+Sequencing data from six _Azolla_ species was filtered and assembled with a fully reproducible workflow made in the conda and snakemake frameworks.
-Intensive filtering of host DNA data reduced computational requirements but did not increase assembly quality of bacteria.
+Intensive filtering of host DNA data reduced computational requirements but did not increase assembly quality of the bacterial genomes.
-Binning signals from foreign samples and taxonomy-based signals increased binning quality but required careful manual curation during the binning process.
+Binning signals from differing _Azolla_ strains or even species, and taxonomy-based signals increased binning quality but required careful manual curation during the binning process.
-This method yielded between 11 and 21 bacterial genomes per _Azolla_ species.
+The method consisting in automatic workflowand manual curation yielded between 11 and 21 bacterial genomes per _Azolla_ species.
-The majority belongs to only six taxonomical orders (Burkholderiales, Caulobacteriales, Nevskiales, Nostocales, Rhizobiales and Sphingomonadales).
-They occur in most species of the _Azolla_ genus.
+The majority of these genomes belongs to only six taxonomical orders (Burkholderiales, Caulobacteriales, Nevskiales, Nostocales, Rhizobiales and Sphingomonadales).
+Bacteria from these orders occured in most species of the _Azolla_ genus.
-Rhizobiales and Burkholderiales were transferred over generations in _A. filiculoides_.
+Phylogenetic analyses indicate that bacteria from the Rhizobiales and Burkholderiales were transferred over generations in _A. filiculoides_.
 Taxonomic consistency of bacterial genomes associated with the _Azolla_ genus suggests these bacteria may be introduced in some common ancestor of _Azolla_ species and that they may be selected for in the evolution of the _Azolla_ holobiont.

 ## Introduction
-Many bacteria associate with multicellular hosts in symbioses and may convey specific metabolic properties or traits to their hosts.
+Many bacteria associate with multicellular hosts and may convey specific metabolic properties or traits of benefit to their hosts.
 Such associations may be temporary; these bacteria are often recruited from the environment of a host triggered by certain conditions.
-Alternatively, symbionts may be practically ubiquitous among a host species.
+Alternatively, bacteria may be maintained over the host generations and thus forming a permanent symbiosis with a host species.
 They may be housed inside host organs, making them endophytes of their host.
 These ubiquitously present symbionts may even be vertically transferred over host generations.
 The new host generation thereby inherits the traits associated with these symbionts.
 Such systematic presence in a host species will substantially influence selection pressure on the endophyte genome compared to free-living relatives.
 In such a case, a conglomeration of evolving organisms sharing both genomes and selection pressure can occasionally be seen as a holobiont: a single evolutionary unit comprising several organisms which shares selection presure [@Zilber-Rosenberg2008].
 However, the exact scope and applicability of the term remain subject to debate [@Douglas2016].
-Regardless the semantics, studying systematically inherited microbes provides opportunities for studying the adaptation of bacteria to the symbiotic lifestyle and the traits encoded in a plant's second genome.
+Regardless of the debate, studying systematically inherited microbes provides opportunities for studying the adaptation of bacteria to the symbiotic lifestyle and the traits encoded in a plant's second genome: the genome contributed by the associated bacteria.

 Symbiotic endophytes are widespread over the plant kingdom, highly polyphyletic and can attribute various functions to their hosts [@Frank2018; @Hassani2018].
 The two most studied endophytes of plants are mycorrhiza and nitrogen-fixing Rhizobiaceae.